mwalbeck/grav-plugin-compare-form-fields/README.md

 # Compare Form Fields Plugin

 The **Compare Form Fields** Plugin is for [Grav CMS](http://github.com/getgrav/grav).
-This README.md file should be modified to describe the features, installation, configuration, and general usage of this plugin.

 ## Description

-Compared 2 form fields
+This plugin was made to compare 2 very specific fields and was created specificly for Walbeck.dk